Updated: Nov 13, 2022

 SEO and content strategy

-Continue to execute this practice and repeat the steps until your current needs are fully met with foundational actions.
+Continue to execute this practice and repeat the steps until your current needs are fully met with foundational assets and actions.

-If you're a growing business with a team working with you, help everyone by sharing the details of what you have created.
+If you're a growing business with a team working with you, help everyone by sharing the details of what you have created so they can be used effectively.

-For example, if you have a sales piece, sales team members should feel comfortable using it and referencing it; or if you have a fantastic follow-up customer success should understand it and know what your clients have interacted with so they can use all your content to your advantage.
+For example, if you have a sales piece, sales team members should feel comfortable using the amazing downloadable that you shared and reference it with their leads to engage them further; or if you have a fantastic follow-up content piece for different customer segments, customer success should understand the available tools so they can actually use what you're creating.

-Results are built on trust, consistency, and relatable, exciting content.
+Results are built on trust, consistency... and relatable, exciting content that genuinely shares your voice with the world.

 Whether you join me or not, I wish you the best in your business.